Our Lawyers help victims get Justice, Closure and Compensation.

 Taking these steps quickly can help protect your rights and provide the foundation for a strong medical malpractice claim.

-1. Heart Attack Misdiagnosis: If a doctor fails to recognize symptoms of a heart attack, such as chest pain or shortness of breath, and the patient suffers severe heart damage or death that could have been prevented with timely intervention, there is clear causation.
-However, if the heart attack would have caused the same damage even with immediate treatment, causation may not be established.
+• Heart Attack Misdiagnosis – If a doctor ignores clear symptoms like chest pain or shortness of breath and the patient suffers preventable heart damage or death, causation exists.
+If the same damage would have occurred even with immediate treatment, causation may not be established.

 • Home